 Access to the performance assessments online submission system is provided via the Internet from a secure website using a login and password.
 Due to the nature of the data contained in the submission system, access is restricted to programs that have adopted the assessment.

 Accounts are managed by each program through the use of a Primary User.
-Note: There can only be one Primary User for each educator preparation program — which include the following responsibilities:
+There can only be one Primary User for each educator preparation program:

 - All Primary Users are approved by an ETS administrator.
 ETS recommends that the Primary User be the main contact/coordinator for the PPAT assessment, who would be able to monitor and approve/remove access for staff associated with the program.